ICE Communication Ltd – General Terms & Conditions of Business

 - ICE Communication Ltd trading as The ICE Agency and ICE Plus

 - A Limited Company registered in England under company number 4775023.

-- Registered address: 8C High Street, Below Bar, Southampton, SO14 2DH.
+- Registered address: 8C High Street, Southampton, Hampshire, SO14 2DH

 - Main trading and postal address: The Lodge, Highcroft Road, Winchester, SO22 5GU